BlueCross BlueShield of Tennessee Medical Policy Manual

 SOURCES

 American College of Obstetrics and Gynecology.
 (2016; reaffirmed 2023).
 ACOG Committee on Genetics, Committee Opinion No. 682: Microarrays and next-generation sequencing technology: The use of advanced genetic diagnostic tools in obstetrics and gynecology.
-Retrieved April 28, 2023 from www.acog.org.
+Retrieved April 28, 2023 fromwww.acog.org.

 American Society for Reproductive Medicine.
 (2012).
 Evaluation and treatment of recurrent pregnancy loss: a committee opinion.
 Retrieved October 13, 2015 from https://www.asrm.org.

 BlueCross BlueShield Association.
 Evidence Positioning System.
-(9:2022).
+(9:2023).
 Chromosomal microarray testing for the evaluation of pregnancy loss.
 (2.04.122).
-Retrieved April 28, 2023 from https://www.evidencepositioningsystem.com/.
+Retrieved July 8, 2024 from www.bcbsaoca.com/eps/.
 (33 articles and/or guidelines reviewed)

 Dhillon, R., Hillman, S., Morris, R., McMullan, D., Williams, D., Coomarasamy, A., et al. (2013).
 Additional information from chromosomal microarray analysis (CMA) over conventional karyotyping when diagnosing chromosomal abnormalities in miscarriage: a systematic review and meta-analysis.
 British Journal of Obstetrics and Gynaecology, 121 (1), 11-21.
 (Level 1 evidence)